Postdoctoral Program in Interdisciplinary Computation

 The surge in the need for students from all disciplines of study to graduate with computational skills has increased demand for faculty members equipped with the ability to teach such skills.
 This surge, combined with the difficulties of competing with high-paying industry jobs for doctoral graduates with computing backgrounds, has led to an imbalance in the ratio of students to professors in computational fields.
-With this issue in mind, Harvey Mudd College is launching a pilot three-year postdoctoral program for outstanding candidates with or about to receive a PhD in an area of science or engineering who have strong computational skills.
+With this issue in mind, Harvey Mudd College has launched a pilot three-year postdoctoral program for outstanding candidates with or about to receive a Ph.D. in an area of science or who have a high interest in gaining strong computational skills.

-Harvey Mudd will recruit candidates with a passion for, and ability in, teaching, research and promoting diversity and inclusion.
-In addition to providing post-doctoral scholars with an ideal location to pursue in-depth research and novel pedagogical methods, the scholars will gain the experience and preparation necessary for working at a small liberal arts college.
+Harvey Mudd is recruiting candidates with a passion for, and ability in, teaching, research, and promoting diversity and inclusion.
+In addition to providing postdoctoral scholars with an ideal location to pursue in-depth research and novel pedagogical methods, the scholars will gain the experience and preparation necessary for working at a small liberal arts college.

-The program will promote the inclusive curriculum and pedagogy that has made Harvey Mudd so successful in graduating women and under-represented minorities in all STEM areas including CS, Engineering and Physics.
+The program promotes the inclusive curriculum and pedagogy that has made Harvey Mudd so successful in graduating women and under-represented minorities in all STEM areas including CS, engineering, and physics.
 An important component of PIC is an annual one-week summer workshop on inclusive pedagogy and curriculum for computational courses that will be open to faculty and senior graduate students across the United States.

 Our goal is to train recent Ph.D. recipients in scientific fields to help them develop as researchers, become excellent teachers of computational courses, and obtain faculty positions that bridge their home discipline and computer science.

-The PIC will provide paid ($75K/year) three-year post-doctoral positions at HMC for three or four people.
-In their first year the post-doctoral scholars will audit two CS courses per semester, and collaborate with their HMC faculty advisor on research.
-In the second year, the post-doctoral scholar will contribute to teaching in two computational courses, one taught by their advisor and one by a CS faculty member (CS teaching supervisor), while continuing to do research with their advisor.
-In their third-year postdocs will contribute to teaching computational courses as well as continuing their research.
-Third year teaching opportunities may include teaching their own computational courses, serving as instructional staff, or helping design and teach new courses.
+The PIC provides paid ($75K/year), three-year, postdoctoral positions at HMC for three or four people.
+In their first year, the postdoctoral scholars will audit two CS courses per semester, and collaborate with their HMC faculty advisor on research.
+In the second year, the postdoctoral scholar will contribute to teaching in two computational courses, one taught by their advisor and one by a CS faculty member (CS teaching supervisor), while continuing to do research with their advisor.
+In their third year, postdocs will contribute to teaching computational courses as well as continuing their research.
+Third-year teaching opportunities may include teaching their own computational courses, serving as instructional staff, or helping design and teach new courses.

-As part of the PIC, scholars will collaborate with HMC faculty members to conduct research in one of this year’s four focus areas:
+The first cohort of PIC scholars are collaborating with HMC faculty members to conduct research in one of this year’s four focus areas:

 1. Multi-Robot Planning and Control

 Within HMC’s Lab for Autonomous and Intelligent Robotics, students and faculty are investigating new planning and control techniques motivated by autonomous underwater robot systems.
-The lab is currently focussed on three key projects: intelligent shipwreck search via AUVs, autonomous tracking and following of shark aggregations, and underwater micro-robot systems.
-Interested applicants should have conducted their Ph.D. research in on or more of the following areas: multi-robot control, distributed state estimation, multi-robot task or motion planning, underwater robot systems, and micro-robotics.
-The scholar will collaborate with LAIR director, Dr. Christopher Clark, who can be reached via email email@example.com to answer any questions.
+The lab is focused on three key projects: intelligent shipwreck search via AUVs, autonomous tracking and following of shark aggregations, and underwater micro-robot systems.
+Interested applicants should have conducted their PhD research in on or more of the following areas: multi-robot control, distributed state estimation, multi-robot task or motion planning, underwater robot systems, and micro-robotics.
+The scholar will collaborate with LAIR director Christopher Clark, who can be reached via email email@example.com to answer any questions.